 The time of your ceremony will be clearly shown in your invitation email.
 Each ceremony will last about an hour and a half.
 Announcements will be made when you and your guests need to take your seats in the ceremony hall.
 Doors will close 15 minutes prior to the start of your ceremony, so make sure that you and your guests are seated by then.

-The ceremonies are being held at the Royal Festival Hall, on London's Southbank.
+Our ceremonies are held at either the Royal Festival Hall on London's Southbank or at the Marylebone Campus.
+The venue will be clearly shown on your invitation.
 You should aim to arrive one and a half hours before your ceremony begins.

-The venue is easily accessible by public transport and the closest tube stations are Waterloo, Embankment and Charing Cross.
-The venue is within the congestion charging zone and parking is very limited, so we recommend that you and your guests travel to the venue by public transport where possible.
+Both venues are easily accessible by public transport.
+The venues are within the congestion charging zone and parking is very limited in both locations, so we recommend that you and your guests travel to the venue by public transport where possible.

 Royal Festival Hall